 The great news for travellers backpacking Colombia is that Medellin is a very budget-friendly destination.
 Your money goes a lot further here than other South American cities like Buenos Aires, Rio de Janeiro, or Santiago.
 In fact, backpacking Medellin is such a great deal that you just might consider moving there!

 If you’re looking to visit Medellin on a budget, you can get by with around $30-40 a day at the lower end of the spectrum.
 This would mean staying in a cheap dorm, using public transportation, taking advantage of free activities the city has to offer and sticking to local food and drinks.

 Those who prefer a bit more comfort while they travel can do things like stay in a private room, hit a museum or join a tour, and go out for slightly nicer meals and drinks with a budget of $50-60 a day.

-If you’re a current or aspiring digital nomad, there are few cities better than Medellin to base yourself.
+There are few cities better than Medellin to live as a digital nomad.
 The Spring City is a very affordable place, especially when you’re getting monthly discounts on things like rent, co-working spaces, and gym memberships.
 Read more about the cost of living in Medellin if that’s something you might be interested in.

 Here’s a breakdown of a daily Medellin budget so you can see how far your money goes: